jonlabelle/SublimeJsPrettier/README.md

 ### Sublime Text Settings

+- `debug` (default: *false*)
+   When enabled (*true*), additional debugging information about the command and configured settings will be printed to the Sublime Text Console; useful for troubleshooting purposes.

 - `prettier_cli_path` (default: *empty*)
    It's strongly recommended leaving the `prettier_cli_path` value empty (the default).
 However, if Sublime Text has problems resolving the path to the